Why can't F1 cars race in heavy rain? The reasons we rarely see full wet tyres

 However, for all their engineering brilliance and incredible speeds, the current F1 single-seaters remain hopeless in one common condition: heavy rain.

-As of 2025, F1 still faces major hurdles when it comes to racing on very wet tracks.
+As another stormy weekend at Interlagos approaches, F1 still faces major hurdles when it comes to racing on very wet tracks.

 Related article

-In short, even if the car in front can drive safely, the one behind might not be able to react to sudden changes, as seen in the British GP, where Isack Hadjar crashed into the back of Kimi Antonelli when he couldn’t see the Mercedes in front.
+Even if the car in front can drive safely, the one behind might not be able to react to sudden changes, as seen in the 2025 British GP, where Isack Hadjar crashed into the back of Kimi Antonelli when he couldn’t see the Mercedes in front.

 Aquaplaning risk

-While visibility remains the main limiting factor for F1 cars to race under heavy rain, grip is still also an issue, especially when water pools on the surface.
+While visibility remains the main limiting factor for F1 cars to race under heavy rain, staying in touch with the track is also an issue, especially when water pools on the surface.

-As pointed out above, the current full wet tyres have an incredible capacity to displace water, but those have their limitations.
+Despite the full-wet tyres’ incredible capacity to displace water, they also have their limitations.

-If standing water accumulates faster than the tread can clear it, the car begins to aquaplane — riding on a layer of water rather than the Tarmac itself.
+If standing water accumulates faster than the tread can clear it, the car begins to aquaplane — riding on a layer of water rather than the asphalt itself.

 Once that happens, the driver becomes a passenger.
 A recent example was Charles Leclerc slamming into the wall at relatively low speed as he was on his way to the grid ahead of the season-opening Australian Grand Prix.